neo-project/docs/docs/en-us/network/private-chain/private-chain.md

 In the genesis block of the NEO network, 100 million NEOs are generated.
 Additionally, GAS is generated with the generation of new blocks.
 When the private chain is set up, you can withdraw those NEO and GAS from a multi-party address with NEO-GUI, to facilitate your blockchain development and testing.

-### Installing and configuring NEO-GUI
+### Installing and configuring Neo-GUI

-1. Download  [NEO-GUI](https://github.com/neo-project/neo-gui/releases) from Github and extract the file.
+1. Download  [Neo-GUI](https://github.com/neo-project/neo-gui/releases) from Github and extract the file.
-2. Configure the file protocol.json under the neo-gui folder to connect the client to the private chain:
+2. Configure the file protocol.json under the Neo-gui folder to connect the client to the private chain:
    - StandbyValidators`：enter the public keys of four wallets created before.
    - `SeedList`：enter the four virtual machines IP addresses here and leave the port number as it is.
-3. Configure the file config.json to make sure the NEO-GUI port is not conflict with the ports of other four nodes.
-If using the same port, NEO-GUI cannot work as NEO-CLI is running.
+3. Configure the file config.json to make sure the Neo-GUI port is not conflict with the ports of other four nodes.
+If using the same port, Neo-GUI cannot work as Neo-CLI is running.

-Start NEO-GUI and open any of the wallets, if you see the connection number in the lower left corner is not 0 and the client has been downloading the blocks, the client has been successfully connected to the private chain.
+Start Neo-GUI and open any of the wallets, if you see the connection number in the lower left corner is not 0 and the client has been downloading the blocks, the client has been successfully connected to the private chain.

 ### Creating multi-party signature addresses

-From NEO-GUI, open four wallets in turn and do the following:
+From Neo-GUI, open four wallets in turn and do the following:

 1. Right-click on the blank area of account page, click `Create Contract Address` -> `Multi-Signature`.